EducationShinyAppTeam/Style_Guide/README.md

 #### GitHub Desktop
 If you are using GitHub Desktop and have linked your account that has access to the EducationShinyAppTeam repository, you can do the following from inside GitHub Desktop:

-1. Bring up the Clone Repository Menu (File->Clone Repository...)
+1. Bring up the Clone Repository Menu (File -> Clone Repository...)
 2. Enter Sample\_App in the search bar and select the option that says Sample\_App (not sampleapp)
 3. Click the Choose... button for the local path (this is where you want to the clone to live on your computer)
 4. Click the Clone button.